svenvermeulen/learnk8s/k8s/2-horizontal-pod-autoscaler.md

 If the target was rescaled successfully, `reconcileAutoscaler`:
 - sets the condition `AbleToScale` to `True`, detailing the success and new number of replicas in its `Message`
-- emits a `Normal` event with reason `SuccessfulRescale`, detailing the new size and reason for scaling in its `Message`.
-(Other events are emitted and conditions are set along the way.)
+- emits a `Normal` event with reason `SuccessfulRescale`, detailing the new size and reason for scaling in its `Message`, (other events are emitted and conditions are set along the way.)

 ### The Informers